aragon/nest/grants/os-level-signing/readme.md

 ### Grant size

-$$$50k in ETH, split into 4 chunks, one each quarter.
+`$50k in ETH, split into 4 chunks, one each quarter.`

-$50k in ANT, given out when all deliverables are ready.
+`$50k in ANT, given out when all deliverables are ready.`

 ### Application requirements